duydo/evm/README.md

 EVM - Elasticsearch Version Manager
 ===================================

-`evm` is a **simple** bash script used for managing multiple Elasticsearch versions on your local machine.
+`EVM` is a **simple** bash script used for managing multiple Elasticsearch versions on your local machine.

 ## Installation
 Just download the `evm` script then make it executable